basacul/GCDCourseProject/README.md

   standing or laying)

-6.Creates a tidy data set with the mean value for each variable according to the subject and activity, such that a 180 rows X 88 columns data set is created
+6.Creates a tidy data set with the mean value for each variable according to the subject and activity, such that a 180 rows X 81 columns data set is created

-7.Saves the tidy data set as a text file named tidy_data.txt
+7.Saves the tidy data set as a text file named tidydata.txt